AndreiOp235/Scripturi/README.md

 # Scripturi
- My collection of random usefull scripts, no manual provided
+ My collection of random usefull scripts, so no manual or usefull guide provided

+Feel free to use or contribute to them